JordyHansen/profile-hyde/resume.md

 ### Education
-#### University of Iowa
+University of Iowa
-Bachelor of Arts in Journalism and Mass Communication and Sports Studies *anticipated May 2017*
+Bachelor of Arts in Journalism and Mass Communication and Sports Studies <i>anticipated May 2017</i>